Hugh Morris (cricketer): Domestic career

-He captained Glamorgan to victory in the Sunday League that year, a first major trophy since 1969.
+A left-handed opening batsman, Morris made his county debut for Glamorgan at 17, and would become their youngest captain at the age of 22.
+In 1990, he set a club record of 2,276 runs, including 10 centuries.
+He captained Glamorgan to victory in the Sunday League in 1993, the county's first major trophy since 1969.
 In 1997 he was part of the Glamorgan side that won the County Championship, scoring 1207 runs at an average of 54.86.

-Morris equalled Alan Jones' club record for first-class centuries in the deciding fixture against Somerset that year.
+Morris equalled Alan Jones' club record for first-class centuries in the deciding fixture against Somerset that year with his 52nd in the first innings before being at the non-strikers end as opening partner Steve James hit the winning runs in the second innings.